 The safety and security of students and staff is a top priority at Marcellus Central School District.

-In May 2014, the district introduced a safety program called Raptor vSoft to keep unwanted visitors out, while tracking those with permission to enter the three school buildings.
+The district utilizes a safety program called Raptor vSoft to keep unwanted visitors out, while tracking those with permission to enter the three school buildings.

 After buzzing in, visitors must report directly to the school’s main office, where they are asked to show his or her license or other state-issued identification.
 Next, the ID is swiped through a scanner and instantly screened for registered sex offenders in all 50 states, as well as individuals with restraining orders, custody issues, suspended or expelled students, known gang members and other trespassers.